 The hope is that this clear biodegraded plastics solution can then be filtered and recycled into entirely new plastic.

-It is quite a big task but if this momentous breakthrough is made it will enable us to close the loop on disposable plastics.
+It is quite a big task, but it will enable us to close the loop on disposable plastics if this momentous breakthrough is made.

-Wow, Just think of the amount of resources that could be saved and the environmental impact that could have!!!
+Wow, think of the environmental impact number and the number of resources that could be saved!!!

 This is great news for our futures and the future of biobased plastics recycling.